taivox/blog/README.md

 After analyzing the situation, we established several key requirements for an effective solution:

-1. Implement a workaround for the newly imposed rate limitations from Docker Hub
+1. Implement a workaround for the newly imposed rate limitations from Docker Hub.
-2. Ensure continuous access to specific Crossplane package versions regardless of upstream restrictions
+2. Ensure continuous access to specific Crossplane package versions regardless of upstream restrictions.
-3. Enhance infrastructure resilience against external registry service disruptions
+3. Enhance infrastructure resilience against external registry service disruptions.
-4. Develop a solution that can be implemented across multiple cloud providers
+4. Develop a solution that can be implemented across multiple cloud providers.

 Additionally, any implemented solution needed to maintain transparency to client applications and minimize operational overhead for infrastructure teams.